tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

 **Extra Library for Knockout**

-The first, and most obvious, difference is that AngularJS&#8217;s validation is built-in and I had to go with an additional package for Knockout.
+The first, and most obvious, difference is that AngularJS's validation is built-in and I had to go with an additional package for Knockout.
 From reading other comparisons, composing together a matching set of packages around Knockout is supposed to be tough, and I went into this thinking it would be.
-I&#8217;m pleasantly surprised by how easy it was to match Angular&#8217;s validation capabilities in Knockout with the addition of a single library.
+I'm pleasantly surprised by how easy it was to match Angular's validation capabilities in Knockout with the addition of a single library.

 There is still an additional trade-off, though.
 Where we still have a single package with AngularJS, we now have two with Knockout.
-That&#8217;s two packages we have to keep a watch out for security updates on, two separate projects with separate groups of people submitting changes and maintaining them.
+That's two packages we have to keep a watch out for security updates on, two separate projects with separate groups of people submitting changes and maintaining them.
 So there is some extra, non-technical overhead here.

 **Validation Style**

 Both examples offered the capability to use HTML attributes to drive validation.
-When I needed custom validation logic, AngularJS&#8217;s was slightly more complex to write, but was an additional attribute I added to the element.
+When I needed custom validation logic, AngularJS's was slightly more complex to write, but was an additional attribute I added to the element.
 With the Knockout validation example, it was an extension that was added in the viewmodel.
 Though now that I think of it, I probably could have gone the custom binding route as well, but I would not have been tied into the validation library then.

-The library used with Knockout also offers defining your rules in the viewmodel, whereas Angular doesn&#8217;t have this option out of the box.
+The library used with Knockout also offers defining your rules in the viewmodel, whereas Angular doesn't have this option out of the box.

 **Configurability**